 Aersh Danish writes about his personal experience at the intersections of being gay and Muslim, while Sonia Dhawan has a take on another aspect of identity politics – how Indian Americans define their community in the U.S.

 The Hindi section has a newly added translation of a thoughtful previously published piece by Jessica Horn on activism and self-care and we also have part two of Shikha’s interview of Pawan Dhall featured in this issue.

-The Blog Roll contains an interesting mix of curated pieces from around the Web: one in which mixed-race Indians share beautiful stories celebrating cultural diversity, a piece on contemporary Hindi theatre’s experimentation with themes and inspiration, and one on who to listen to about issues of abortion (the answer is a surprise!).
+The Blog Roll contains an interesting mix of curated pieces from around the Web: a piece on contemporary Hindi theatre’s experimentation with themes and inspiration, and one on who to listen to about issues of abortion (the answer is a surprise!).

 In Plainspeak returns next month with two fresh issues around the theme of Accessibility and Sexuality.
 If you want to contribute an article or artwork, write to firstname.lastname@example.org.